 Tips:

 - Sign up for digital entertainment services through a shopping portal to earn extra rewards.
-Use CashBackMonitor to find the best options: Disney+, ESPN+, Hulu, Peacock, SiriusXM, The New York Times, The Wall Street Journal.
+Use CashBackMonitor to find the best options: Disney+, ESPN+, Hulu, Peacock, SiriusXM, The New York Times, and The Wall Street Journal.

 - Platinum rebate works for both online and print subscriptions to The New York Times and The Wall Street Journal.